What Is Intelligent Test Automation & Analytics? Definition + Examples

 At the same time, it does have limits.

-While AI and ML have made substantive improvements to testing, there are still many many quality activities that must be addressed and solved with nothing less than the human mind.
+While AI and ML have made substantive improvements to testing, there are still many quality activities that must be addressed and solved with nothing less than the human mind.
 Autonomous processes still need human oversight, for example.

 But if there’s one key point I hope to make with this blog it is this: Intelligent test automation lets testers be more efficient and strategic about the things that matter.